NicJoGle/flashcardapp/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache 2.0 License.
 Feel free to use, modify, and share!

 ## 🐛 Issues or Questions?